 Our NVQ courses are designed for your convenience and meet the criteria set out by the National Occupational Standards agency.

 Do I need any previous qualifications?

 You don’t any need specific qualifications such as GCSEs, City and Guilds to get an NVQ, all you need to do is prove tiling competence in a place of work.
-Your assessor will be able to advise which level will suit your specific needs, and most people will start at level 2 which is industry standard.
+Your assessor will be able to advise which level will suit your specific needs, and most people will start at Level 2 which is the industry standard.

 Can I retake units?

-NVQs in tiling are very different to traditional qualifications.
+NVQs in tiling are very different from traditional qualifications.
 Not only are you assessed on the job in the workplace, if you fail a unit then you can be reassessed.
 If you’re nervous about taking an NVQ, don’t worry, you’ll be fully supported by a trained assessor.